Getting the Most Neutrinos out of IsoDAR: Introduction

 \subsection{Motivation}

 Various anomalies can be explained if one invokes sterile neutrinos.
-The most convincing of these is the LSND anomaly \cite{lsnd97,lsnd01}, in which $\overline{\nu}_e$ appeared in a detector located 30 meters away from a $\mu^+$ decay at rest $\overline{\nu}_\mu$ source.
+Among the most intriguing of these is the LSND anomaly \cite{lsnd97,lsnd01}, in which $\overline{\nu}_e$ appeared in a detector located 30 meters away from a $\mu^+$ decay at rest $\overline{\nu}_\mu$ source.
 While the appearance signal is in nearly $4\sigma$ of tension with a three flavor mixing model, it is easily explained in the presence of a single flavor of sterile neutrino.
 However other appearance experiments in the same channel have produced negative \cite{karmen,icarus} or inconclusive \cite{miniboone} results.
 Anomalous disappearance of $\overline{\nu}_e$ produced by a radioactive source in a detector \cite{gallex,sage}, called the Gallium anomaly, can also be explained with a single flavor of sterile neutrino with a mass of at least 1 eV.

-The anomalous disappearance of reactor neutrinos, called the reactor anomaly \cite{mention}, can also be explained with a single sterile neutrino with a mass which may be as small as $0.1$ eV.
-However in this case the shape of the observed spectrum \cite{renobump,renobump2,doublebump,dayabump} is in disagreement with the theoretical predictions in Refs.~\cite{mueller,huber}.
-It is more difficult for sterile neutrinos to explain this spectral deformation, and so it seems likely that this anomaly is actually just a result of a faulty theoretical calculation of the reactor spectrum \cite{francesiteor,dayateor}.
-Therefore, motivation for sterile neutrinos with a mass beneath 1 eV has evaporated, the region of interest for sterile neutrino masses is now that above 1 eV.
+The deficit of measured reactor antineutrinos with respect to state-of-the-art predictions~\cite{mueller,huber}, called the reactor anomaly \cite{mention}, can also be explained with a single sterile neutrino with a mass which may be as small as $0.1$ eV.
+However in this case the shape of the observed spectrum \cite{renobump,renobump2,doublebump,dayabump} is in disagreement with the theoretical predictions.
+It is more difficult for sterile neutrinos to explain this spectral deformation, and so many authors have instead argued that it results from a fault in the calculations of the theoretical spectra \cite{francesiteor,dayateor}.
+Consistent with this interpretation of the deficit is recent evidence from Daya Bay that the contributions of the primary fission isotopes to the deficit are not proportional to their abundances~\cite{dayaev}.